norrabp/coaching-calendar/README.md

 ## Development
 - Frontend code is in the `frontend` directory
 - Backend code is in the `backend` directory
-- API routes are in `backend/api/routes.py`
-- Authentication routes are in `backend/auth.py`

 ## Docker Development Commands